JALsnipe/swift-style-guide/README.md

 For all other cases, specify the modifier as needed (`set`, `didSet`, etc.).
 This is compiler enforced.

 *Rationale* The getter is implied enough to make sense without having to make it explicitly.
-It also cuts down on unneccessary verbiage and spacing to make code clearer.
+It also cuts down on unnecessary verbiage and spacing to make code clearer.

 ### Enums ###